AbeTGT/AddStar/README.md

 # AddStar
 A LifeCounter addon that allows you to add hearts on right click with your chosen item.
+(I know, i'm not supposed to put everything in one class...)
 Requires LifeCounter: https://www.spigotmc.org/resources/102947/

 config.yml: